FernandoVSF/bikesharing/README.md

 - Checkout Times by Gender:  This chart shows that males are a big majority of the users.
 What differs within genders is the fact that after the inflexion point in 5y, average duration decreases more rapdily than other genders.

 - Average Trip Duration: This chart shows that younger users tend to have longer trips, probably explained by having greater resistance and more younger people using bikes as transport.
+The data shows users in August 2019 born before 1890, which requires further analysis in data quality.

    - Pick Hours Dashboard